FashionTV: Belgium

 In Belgium, the channel is available on Proximus TV, Telenet, and VOO via IPTV & cable and Satellite DVB-S on the Astra 19.2° East.

 Brazil

 Released on August 6, 2007, Fashion TV Brasil by Turner Broadcasting, in 2011 the company terminated the contract with its owner, giving rise to Glitz.
 The company Box Brazil TV relaunched the channel in September 201 which was made available in all major TV operators: Oi, Vivo, Claro, Sky, and NEOTV Associated Operators.

-Czech Republic & Slovakia
+Czech Republic and Slovakia

 In the Czech Republic and Slovakia, the channel is available on the UPC, O2TV, Orange, Magio T-Systems, RioMedia, Slovanet, etc.

 India

 In 2007, FTV was suspended from broadcasting in India for two months for showing scantily-clad models on its show Midnight Hot.
 The channel was suspended again in 2010 for 10 days for airing a show containing topless models associated with the Bella Club TV show.
 FTV is currently available on Airtel digital TV and through some of the local Cable TV service providers.

 FTV India, owned by Modi Entertainment Networks (MEN) - a joint venture between Lalit Modi and Walt Disney, had signed an agreement with Programmgesellschaft mbH, the parent company of the FTV brand in August 2001 for broadcast rights in India for franchising FTV Bars, the channel's owned nightclubs.
 FTV India was to pay a minimum annual guarantee of $720,000 per annum and the channel would only be available on pay television to Indian viewers.
 However, in 2003, FTV India went free-to-air, triggering the dispute over revenue sharing and outstanding payments.
 On 24 May 2011, the Delhi High Court restrained FTV from terminating the agreement.
 This injunction was later removed by an arbitral tribunal.
 On 4 January 2012, the case was heard by the Supreme Court of India.

 The channel was banned in 2007 in Bhutan, which was described by local academic Karma Ura of the Center of Bhutan Studios as being the antithesis of Buddhism.